API Reference

 async def close(self: DBConnect) -> None:

-Completely closes and cleans up all resources, freeing the connection pool.
-This should be called at the end of your application’s lifecycle.
+Closes and cleans up all resources, freeing the connection pool.
+Use this call at the end of your application’s life cycle.

 Middlewares

-Most of the work - and the “magic” - happens inside the middleware.
+Most of the work the “magic” happens inside the middleware.
+Check out how it works and implement your own if the ready-made ones don't fit.

 from context_async_sqlalchemy.fastapi_utils import (